 5. Compliments and Kindness

-The most meaningful year-ending event happened in my daughter's fourth-grade class.
-Two weeks before school ended, each student's name was listed on the top of a separate sheet of paper.
-Each paper circled the class as the other students wrote genuine compliments.
+The most meaningful year-ending event happened in my daughter’s fourth-grade class.
+Two weeks before school ended, each student’s name was listed on the top of a separate sheet of paper.
+Each paper circled the class and the other students wrote genuine compliments.
 The teacher typed up the compliments on a piece of paper and put it in a clear plastic stand.
-The students then cut up the pictures of the year that had been placed on the wall throughout the year to embellish their personal memory.
-My daughter still has it (and she's in college).
+The students then cut up the pictures that had been placed on the wall throughout the year to embellish their personal memory.
+My daughter still has it—and she’s in college.